-The Clinical & Scientific Board includes world-class experts in biomedical engineering, clinical medicine, and rehabilitative research and therapy.
+The Clinical & Scientific Research team includes world-class experts in biomedical engineering, clinical medicine, and rehabilitative research and therapy.
 Recognized by the scientific and clinical communities as authorities in their fields, they have published frequently in the scientific literature and are sought after as featured speakers at key conferences around the world.

 David O. Draper, EdD, ATC, FNATA, is a professor of athletic training in the department of Exercise Sciences at BYU.
 He was the head Athletic Trainer at Illinois Wesleyan University prior to his appointment at BYU in 1992.
 He earned his bachelor’s degree at Utah State, master’s at BYU and his doctorate at Northern Illinois University.
 He teaches Athletic Training (Sports Medicine) courses at the bachelor’s through doctoral levels with emphasis on diagnosis, treatment and rehabilitation of injuries.